Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 > If this is overwhelming, you can always use one of the [libraries that simplify synchronization](/blog/vulkan-synchronization/).
 E.g. [simple_vulkan_synchronization](https://github.com/Tobski/simple_vulkan_synchronization) or [vk-sync-rs](https://github.com/h3r2tic/vk-sync-rs).

 Now we know what image layouts are.
-Yet if we were to create an image right now, we would receive following validation layer error:
+Yet if we were to create an image right now, we would receive the following validation layer error:

 <Figure>
   <BlogImage